Which Months Can You Walk the Camino?

 • Mountain Passes: Snow can block certain mountainous sections in winter and early spring.

-The best time to walk the Camino depends on personal preferences regarding weather, crowds, and the kind of experience you’re looking for.
+The best time to walk the Camino depends on personal preferences regarding weather, crowds, and the sort of experience you’re looking for.
 Late spring (May and June) and early autumn (September and October) are generally considered ideal for their balance of pleasant weather and moderate crowds.
 However, every season has its unique charm and challenges.

 Contact us for more information.